lawliet89/nih/README.md

 * Checkout dependencies that are not available as packages using `git submodule`

 You can then develop using the Django development server, or deploy to Apache as above

+## Scrobbling
+This is disabled by default.
+You can enable it by changing `settings.LASTFM_ENABLED` to true.
+There are credentials for a Last.fm 'test_erlang' account in the settings file.